The book is an insightful journey into the contemporary understanding of the human brain and how scientists are trying to replicate it.

 - Human cochlea (which catches sound vibrations) extracts about 3000 bands of information.

-- Thalamus process information coming from various parts of the body (including eyes and ears) before handing them over to neocortex.
+- Thalamus process information coming from various parts of the body (including eyes and ears) before handing them over to the neocortex.

 - Neocortex on its own cannot do directed thinking, it requires inputs coming from Thalamus.

-- Hippocampus is the area where short term pattern forming happens, these patterns are transferred to neocortex for long term.
+- Hippocampus is the area where short term pattern forming happens, these patterns are transferred to neocortex for the long term.
 Alzheimer’s disease attacks hippocampus first.

 - Cerebellum controls quick motions like catching a ball.

 - Old (premammalian brain) is addicted to pleasures (food and sex), neocortex in mammals allows us to control the primitive desires.
-Dopamine and Serotonin play a role in feeling of pleasure.
+Dopamine and Serotonin play a role in the feeling of pleasure.

-- Amygdala controls “fear” (flight or fight decisions) – on detecting danger, it causes sudden rise of blood pressure, heart rate and respiration rate.
+- Amygdala controls “fear” (flight or fight decisions) – on detecting danger, it causes a sudden rise of blood pressure, heart rate and respiration rate.

 - Feeling happens in both old and new brain while thinking happens only in new brain (“neocortex”).

-- Emotional thoughts takes place in spindle neurons – humans have a lot more of them than other animals, newborns don’t have them but they are developed over the age of 4 months to 3 years (this is when child learns emotions and morality).
+- Emotional thoughts takes place in spindle neurons – humans have a lot more of them than other animals, newborns don’t have them but they are developed over the age of 4 months to 3 years (this is when a child learns emotions and morality).

 - Ability of neocortex to master signals of fear from Amygdala plays a role in confidence, organizational skills and ability to influence others.

 - Creativity – A key aspect of creativity is finding metaphors which neocortex is good at.
-Learning new patterns from different fields, help in learning more metaphors, making brain more creative.
+Learning new patterns from different fields, help in learning more metaphors, making the brain more creative.

 - Love – Phenylethylamine (PEA) causes the feeling of “love” (high energy level, focused attention and craving to be with someone), oxytocin encourages long term bonding (monogamous relations), prairie vole are monogamous because of oxytocin receptors while montane vole engage in short term relations because of lack of them.

-- Love in humans exist primarily to satisfy need of neocortex (primitive lust was sufficient for reproduction) – a loved one becomes a major part of ones neocortex and after spending decades together, a virtual other exists which can anticipate every move of the loved one.
+- Love in humans exist primarily to satisfy the need of neocortex (primitive lust was sufficient for reproduction) – a loved one becomes a major part of ones neocortex and after spending decades together, a virtual other exists which can anticipate every move of the loved one.
 When we lose the person, we are still left with patterns in neocortex which trigger, except triggers change from delight to mourning.

 The biologically inspired digital neocortex

 - Neocortex replaces the process of (slow) evolution with (fast) learning and that’s one reason of advancement of human race.
-Since even a single human finds something new, everyone can learn that (rather than that appearing in genetic code).
+Since even a single human finds something new, everyone can learn that (rather than that appearing in the genetic code).

-- A digital neocortex is will provide a factor of thousand to a million speed up over biological cortex.
+- A digital neocortex is will provide a factor of thousand to a million speed up over the biological cortex.